 The Public Service Commission (PSC) collects funds for TAP and the Telecommunications Relay Service (TRS), per KRS 278.5499, through a small surcharge on all telecommunications access lines.
 The PSC distributes those funds as appropriated to KCDHH to administer the TAP and to the state contracted relay provider (Hamilton Telecommunications, Inc.) to administer TRS within the state.

 The iPhone and iPad continue to be the most requested devices, as mobile technology continues to meet the diverse and unique communication needs of many consumers who are deaf, deaf-blind, hard of hearing, or speech-impaired.
 For many in this vulnerable population, these devices, which are preloaded with specialized telecommunications apps, are essential during an emergency and dealing with daily life.
 When activated, certain apps can caption any speech detected by the device’s existing microphone.
 FaceTime and similar apps which provide face-to-face communication allow users to read lips and/or communicate using sign language based on which communication mode is effective for them.
 Other apps provide access to sign language interpreters when necessary.
-Amplified and captioned phones continue to be beneficial to individuals who may not use sign language, have lip reading skills or have usable residual hearing that allows for understanding spoken language at an increased volume.
-The TAP devices help deaf, hard of hearing, deafblind and speech impaired Kentuckians access vital services, emergency information, stay in touch with family and reduce the sense of isolation, especially for seniors who live alone or in nursing homes.
+Amplified and captioned phones continue to be beneficial to individuals who may not use sign language, have lip reading skills, or have usable residual hearing that allows for understanding spoken language at an increased volume.
+The TAP devices help deaf, hard of hearing, deafblind, and speech impaired Kentuckians access vital services, emergency information, stay in touch with family, and reduce the sense of isolation, especially for seniors who live alone or in nursing homes.
 In addition, specialized signaling devices alert consumers of incoming calls and provide the added benefit of connecting with smoke/CO2 detectors for home safety.

 Revenues and Expenditures of the Telecommunications Access Program